nvsdm136/AWS-S2SVPN-Router/ROADMAP.md

 - [x] Automate the installation of StrongSwan and FRR for Amazon Linux 2 on both ARM & x86
 - [x] Bootstrap auto-configuration of a connection to a TGW
+- [ ] Include IAM Policy json document for the instance role
 - [ ] Allow users to specify existing Site-To-Site VPN Connections
 - [ ] Allow users to specify FRR branch from a predifined list
 - [ ] Better exception handling